captionpoint/captionpoint-plays/THE-LUCKIEST.md

 You didn’t even hesitate.
 ---
 ## PETER:
-Oh yeah no
+Oh yeah, that particular fear is like.
 ---
-that particular fear is like.
----
 Omnipresent in my life.
 ---
-It’s very specific.
+It’s really specific too.
 ---
-Like.
----
+template: overlap
+## PETER:
 I choke on a chicken bone and die.
----

 ## LISSETTE:
 Wait, why a chicken bone?
 ---
+template: overlap
+## LISSETTE:
 That’s so random.
----

 ## PETER:
 I know but it’s just
 ---